dutchmims/Ladybugs/README.md

 * The main feature of the site.
 * 12 cards (6 matching pairs of ladybugs).
 * Cards are shuffled and are shown face down.
-* Once click, the card is revealed.
-A second card is then chosed.
+* Once clicked, the card is revealed.
+A second card is then chosen.
 Matching pairs stay face up.
 Non-matching pairs get put back face down.

 <img width="1209" alt="Screenshot 2023-03-30 at 09 08 57" src="https://user-images.githubusercontent.com/119881922/228777543-cca870c8-1ebe-4444-b0de-d837f8257ff0.png">